zsusac/DependencyInjectionExtension/README.md

 ```

 Because Clock class and IClock interface are in current assembly, we need to add type name qualified by its namespace for class and interface configs.
-If we want to add another service, we need to add service class, service interface and service configuration to existing (or new) *services.yml* file.
+If we want to add another service, we need to create service class, service interface and add service configuration to existing (or new) *services.yml* file.
 If we add configuration to existing *services.yml* file it will look like this:
 ```
 services: